-Geneseo provides Master's degree programs in Accounting, and Education.
+Geneseo provides Master's degree programs in Accounting and Education.
 Most programs are offered for full-time or part-time students, with courses generally scheduled in the late afternoon and evening.
 Internship and other field placement courses usually require students to be enrolled on a full-time basis for the duration of the internship.

-Inquiries concerning graduate study in all areas should be referred to the Director of Graduate Studies, Dr. Savi Iyer (iyer@geneseo.edu).
+Inquiries concerning graduate study in all areas should be referred to the Director of Graduate Admissions, Michael R. George (georgem@geneseo.edu).